Shakhnavaz/denmark/README.md

 # denmark
-test project to improve my skills in HTML/CSS/JS
+🇩🇰🏨 booking website for Hut Hotel test project to improve my skills in HTML/CSS